puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 {:.concept}
 ## Finding and downloading deleted modules

-You can still search for and download a specific release of a module on the Puppet Forge, even if the release has been deleted.
+You can still search for and download a specific release of a module on the Forge, even if the release has been deleted.

 Normally, deleted modules do not appear in Forge search results.
 To include deleted modules in your search, check **Include deleted modules** in the Forge search filter panel.